lgmorand/workshop-aca/_entries/01-02 prerequisites.md

 ### Tools

-During this workshop you are going to use command line but most of the actions may be doable using Azure Portal.
+During this workshop you are going to use command line, but most of the actions may be doable using Azure Portal.
 Nevertheless, since the feature is in preview, the portal may not be up to date to allow all commands or parameters.

 #### Azure Cloud Shell

-You can either run command lines from your own computer (we recommend using bash) or you can use the Azure Cloud Shell accessible at <https://shell.azure.com> once you login with an Azure subscription.
+You can either run command lines from your own computer (we recommend using bash) or you can use the Azure Cloud Shell accessible at <https://shell.azure.com> once you log in with an Azure subscription.

 {% collapsible %}